DTUWindEducation/p0-intro-team-15-1/GitAnswers.md

-# Project 0: Week 1 and Week 2

-This GitHub Assignment ("Project 0") is reused in Week 1 and Week 2.
-For details on what you should do each week, please see the corresponding subfolder in the main course repo.
 9. Should I from now on version my word and powerpoint slides using git? why/whynot?
 It might be okay to version small to medium sized documents but using git for binary files like word and powerpoint is not ideal because git cannot handle binary files efficently.